Skip to main content

 Sustainability and reduced environmental impact from hybrid events

-In an age where environmental sustainability takes precedence, hybrid events offer a more eco-conscious alternative to purely in-person events.
+In an age where environmental sustainability is a priority, hybrid events offer a more eco-conscious alternative to purely in-person events.
+By reducing the need for extensive travel, large-scale physical infrastructure and high levels of on-site consumption, hybrid events can radically reduce the overall environmental impact of an event.

 Photo of a young woman wearing a cream suit using her laptop in a café.